This internship preparation checklist will make your life easier!

 The first thing I did, was checking with my doctor at home if I need any vaccinations or malaria medication for South Africa.
 Some vaccinations are only recommended if you stay for a longer period or in a certain region.
 Therefore, think about your travel plans in advance.
 Will you only stay at your internship location or do you want to travel somewhere else?
 Don’t forget to check if your health insurance at home covers the costs for the vaccinations!

 In case you have to take medication on a regular basis, take a copy of the prescription with you.
 It will make it easier when crossing the border or getting new medication.
-Also, check for availability of your medication abroad and if it is not available, bring enough of it.
+Also, check for the availability of your medication abroad and if it is not available, bring enough of it.

 Another thing that is famous for being avoided or forgotten is to visit your dentist for a check before you leave.
 It’s easier to visit your dentist at home than in another country.